plone/documentation/develop/addons/components/customizing_plone.rst

 ==========================

 To expand Plone using Python, you have to create your own add-on product.
-Add-on products are distributed as packaged Python modules called eggs_.
+Add-on products are distributed as packaged Python modules called :doc:`eggs </old-reference-manuals/buildout/index>`.
-The recommended way is to use the paster_ command to generate an add-on product skeleton which you can use as a starting point for your development.
+The recommended way is to use the :doc:`paster </develop/addons/paste>` command to generate an add-on product skeleton which you can use as a starting point for your development.
 Paster also contains useful subcommands, like ``addcontent``,